Nanaimo Airport: Expansion

 In 2010, the Nanaimo Airport Commission announced the completion of a significant runway expansion.
 The runway length increased by almost 1600 ft to accommodate larger aircraft, as well as the addition of a third taxiway (labelled Charlie), to allow direct access to the threshold of runway 16.

 Shortly after the runway expansion, Nanaimo Airport saw an increase in commercial traffic because of the subsequent installation of an advanced instrument landing system (ILS) and associated lighting on the south-facing runway 16.
 This would soon attract the likes of WestJet Encore and Air Canada Rouge among the existing services offered by Jazz Aviation.

-Between April 2019 and March 2020, a major terminal expansion took place, increasing the terminal's screening capacity from 100 passengers per hour to 1,000 passengers per hour.
+Between April 2018 and February 2020, a major terminal expansion took place, increasing the terminal's screening capacity from 100 passengers per hour to 1,000 passengers per hour.
 The apron was also expanded to compensate for the 60% size increase of the new terminal building.

 The air terminal saw 435,000 passengers pass through its gates in 2018.

 Airlines and destinations

-Nanaimo Airport provides service to Vancouver, Calgary, and Edmonton via Air Canada Express, WestJet Encore and WestJet Link.
+Nanaimo Airport provides service to Vancouver, Calgary, Edmonton, Kelowna, and seasonally to Toronto via Air Canada Express, Pacific Coastal Airlines, WestJet, and WestJet Encore.